tokuhirom/HTTP-Session2/README.md

 - Security

     I hope this module is secure.
 Because the data was signed by HMAC.
 But security thing is hard.

-- Session data is readable by users

-    You can't store the any secret data to the session.
-Because this library signed to the data, but not encrypted.

 - Bandwidth